asimsan/realtime-translation-app/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- **OpenAI** for the Realtime API and GPT-4 models
-- **Expo** for the excellent React Native framework
-- **React Native community** for audio and speech libraries

-## 📞 Support

-For support and questions:

 1. Check the troubleshooting section above
 2. Review the OpenAI API documentation